Green Campus Initiative (UCT)

 Green Campus Initiative (GCI), is a student organisation within the University of Cape Town.
 It aims to make UCT a sustainable and environmentally friendly institution.
 It was started towards the end of 2007 by Susan Botha, who had been working for the Namaqualand Restoration Initiative (NRI) at UCT.
 The initiative has its origins in the Botany Department, where Susan's work was based, but the organisation quickly grew to a campus-wide initiative.
 Susan is responsible for the formalisation of the GCI, including the naming of the organisation, the formation of a group on Vula (UCT's internal online network), the articulation of a specific aim for the organisation (to work toward a carbon-neutral university campus), as well as the founding and co-execution of many of the first projects.
 These first projects included the implementation of campus-wide recycling; the organisation of UCT's first Green Week; the Building-to-Building Roadshow initiative and the promotion and implementation of carpooling.

 Each year a new GCI committee is elected, which includes portfolios that run the different projects.
 As of September 2010, the GCI has over 1500 members on Vula, of which approximately 100 are actively participating in projects.

 Vision

 The vision of the GCI is to shift UCT towards a carbon neutral, environmentally conscious institution through the volunteer efforts of staff and students.
 It also aims to become a vehicle to create, support and implement green projects driven by the university community that will reduce UCT's carbon footprint and increase its use of sustainable practices.

-Porfolios and projects
+Portfolios and projects

 GCI is involved in a large range of green projects and has established itself as the go-to group for environmental issues for students.